SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 Distance-dependent of motion after denoising.

 A value closer to zero indicates the less residual effect of motion after denoising.
-The bar indicates the average Pearson's correlation between the Euclidian distance between node pairs and QC-FC, the error bars represent its standard deviations.
+The bar indicates the average Pearson's correlation between the Euclidean distance between node pairs and QC-FC, the error bars represent its standard deviations.
 ```